Metropolis of Halych: Disputes in Lithuania

 The Grand Duke of Lithuania — Algirdas — attacked Muscovy on three occasions between 1368 and 1372 as part of the Lithuanian–Muscovite War.
 This was in support of his ally, Mikhail II, Prince of Tver.
 It may also have been motivated by a desire to advance his calls for a separate metropolis for the Grand Duchy that was independent of Moscow.
 Cyprian was sent by the Patriarch as a trustee (envoy) to the Rus' princes in the Lithuanian and Muscovite lands with the goal to reconcile the Lithuanian and Tverite princes with Metropolitan Alexius and to prevent the total division of the Church between Wilno and Moscow.
 Cyprian went to Constantinople from the Grand Duchy of Lithuania carrying a letter from the leading Ruthenian Eastern Orthodox clergy requesting the patriarch to consecrate him as the Metropolitan of Lithuania.

 Hostilities between Moscow and Lithuania resumed; in August 1375 Muscovite troops captured Tver.
 Patriarch Philotheus I was aware of the threat of Catholization of the population of the Grand Duchy of Lithuania.
 He therefore agreed to grant the petition of the previous Grand Duke — Algirdas — to create a separate metropolis in the territory of the Grand Duchy.
 Philotheus also listened to the petitions of the Eastern Orthodox princes to have Cyprian as their metropolitan.
-On 2 December 1375 at the Council of Constantinople, Philotheus consecrated Cyprian as "Metropolitan of Kiev, Russia and Lithuania", under a condition that "upon the death of Alexius, Cyprian should become the Metropolitan of Kiev and all Rus".
+On 2 December 1375 at the Council of Constantinople, Philotheus consecrated Cyprian as "Metropolitan of Kiev, Rus' and Lithuania", under a condition that "upon the death of Alexius, Cyprian should become the Metropolitan of Kiev and all Rus".

 In 1414, Grand Duke Vytautas attempted to re-establish the Metropolis of Lithuania.
 He arranged for a synod of bishops to elect Gregory Tsamblak as the Metropolitan of Lithuania.
 The consecration took place without the consent of Patriarch Euthymius II of Constantinople and was not recognized in Moscow.
 The rivalry effectively ended in 1448 when Moscow began selecting the metropolitans independently without approval from the Ecumenical Patriarchate, which collapsed in 1453.

-In 1458 two metropolises of Kiev and all Russia and Halych were merged by the Patriarch of Constantinople into one, the Metropolis of Kiev, Halych and all Russia.
+In 1458 two metropolises of Kiev and all Rus' and Halych were merged by the Patriarch of Constantinople into one, the Metropolis of Kiev, Halych and all Rus'.